openminted/install-tutorial/workflows/post-install-workflows.md

 All TDM components in OMTD platform run as Docker containers.
 For components that are based on UIMA, GATE, and OMTD web service frameworks we have created three separate generic built-in Docker images, respectively.
-Each one of these three images contains an OMTD executor that is able to run/call any component created with the respective framework (UIMA/GATE/OMTD web service).
-All other OMTD TDM components should be dockerized by the providers according to the provided
+Each one of these three images contains an OMTD executor that is able to run/call any component created with the respective framework (UIMA/GATE/OMTD web service); for more info on the images see [here](https://github.com/openminted/omtd-component-executor).
-[specs](https://github.com/openminted/omtd-docker-specification) and the respective images should be available at DockerHub.
+All other OMTD TDM components should be dockerized by the providers according to the provided [specs](https://github.com/openminted/omtd-docker-specification) and the respective images should be available at DockerHub.
 The built-in images for UIMA/GATE/OMTD web service are already available at DockerHub.